 Fast forward 3 years.
 We finally decided it was time to travel outside of Washington for the first time since we had moved here.
 A couple of friends asked if we would be interested in joining them in Croatia.
 We had never really thought of visiting that country, but it took no convincing to get us to go.
 On the last day of our trip, we decided to sign up for a cooking class.

 Ivana arrived to the cafe.
 Her brightly colored attire and the little owl pinned to her shirt were signs that she was going to make this a fun and memorable day.
 Over pastries and coffee, we discussed Trogir's Green Market and a potential menu.
 We set off on foot to the maze of stalls which held the harvest of local farmers and makers.

 After loading our bag with meats from the butcher and produce from a kind older lady, we made our way back to the kitchen.
 For the next hour or so, Ivana guided us through cooking a traditional Croatian lunch, while we discussed the country's rich culinary history.
 The meal not only filled our bellies, but it filled my head with ideas.

-Now it's my turn to bring the market and its goodness to you - its sights, its sounds, its scents, and its flavors.
+Now it's my turn to bring Pike Place Market and its goodness to you - its sights, its sounds, its scents, and its flavors.
 Join me as we take the best of the Pacific Northwest from Pike to Plate.